What is The Difference Between Vegan and Vegetarian

 Vegans and vegetarians can stop taking meat and animal by-products for similar reasons, but they do so to varying extents.

-Both diets are suitable for all life stages, but veganism offers more well-being benefits.
+Both diets suit all life stages, but veganism offers more benefits for well-being.
 However, both vegans and vegetarians must design their diets well to avoid contracting health issues over the long term.